Guide

 Conclusion

-FAQs to Complement the Guide on Skill Management
+Supplementary FAQs on Skill Management

-What does a Skill Manager do?
+What Does a Skill Manager Do?

 • Developing Training Programs: Designing and implementing training and development programs to enhance employees' skills.